david-fong/capswalk/README.md

 There's nothing to show yet!
 But, you can try [**`an older, working version` 👈**](https://david-fong.github.io/SnaKey-JS/ "*boop*")

-> I want you- just for a moment- to think back to your most challenging learning experiences- a time you stepped into waters your were completely unfamiliar with: Maybe it was a sport, an instrument, a language, or how to cook something.
+> I want you- just for a moment- to think back to your most challenging learning experience- a time you stepped into waters that you were completely unfamiliar with: Maybe it was to learn a sport, an instrument, a language, or how to cook something.
 I think we can all agree that learning is hard.
 And that's what makes the process of doing it frustrating.
 I can vouch for that by this entire project.
 But I can also say from other past experiences that the difficulty in tackling something new and unfamiliar is what makes its eventual fruit so sweet to enjoy.
 >
 > If I want to get across one message through this project, it is to _be kind to beginners_- whether that is to another person or to yourself.
 When I get frustrated learning something, I find myself needing to mentally recite that _"I'm not stupid- I'm just learning"_.
 >